Skip to content

 Why: - Daily levels are strongest - HTF trends are more reliable - Lower timeframes are noisier - HTF context prevents counter-trend traps

-Common guideline: Trading against Daily trend is generally avoided unless CHOCH is confirmed, as it's associated with lower probability setups.
+Common guideline: Acting against Daily trend is generally avoided unless CHOCH is confirmed, as it's associated with lower probability setups.

 3. Stop Loss Usage